SAINT LUCY'S CHURCH: The Mother Italian Church of The Diocese of Scranton. Home to All! Ministered to by Saint Frances Xavier Cabrini

 Our story is first and foremost the story of God's love for our founding members, for their successors, and for the generations of faithful people that have shaped us to be a people of faith and a caring Christian community.
 We also proudly note that St. Frances Xavier Cabrini, the first American saint, helped to found our parish when she visited the young Italian community six times beginning in 1899.

 Over the many decades, our ethnic diversity has produced a parish rich in prayer and service — our church is a holy tabernacle, a place of God's peaceful presence.
 The inscriptions on the upper walls of the church express our sentiments: “How awesome is this place!
-This is none other than the house of God and this is the gateway of Heaven.”
+This is none other than the house of God and the gateway of Heaven.”
 (Genesis 28:17) Around the sanctuary the inscription is from Psalm 84:2: “How lovely your dwelling, O Lord of hosts!
 My soul yearns and pines for the courts of the Lord.”

 Sincerely in Christ,